 The risk of legionella is very low in properties with a combi boiler as the system keeps the water moving, preventing the bacteria from forming.

 Make sure there are appropriate locks on doors and windows and that boundaries are well maintained.
-It would be best if you also considered putting in some external security lighting.
+It would be best to install some external security lighting.

-Give any items you have provided a once over to check they are in good working order.
+Give any items you have provided a once-over to check they are in good working order.